batuksk1912/graphs-java/README.md

 # graphs-java

-Graph example with Java.
+Graphs example with Java.
 Please execute Test.java on terminal.
 (For executing classes.)

 For executing .jar file;